FOOD FOR DAILY USE

 Fast and slow oxidizers.
 The foods listed below are for both those with a fast or a slow oxidation rate.
 However, fast oxidizers need to eat 1-2 tablespoons of extra fat per meal from the list of fats and oils below.

 Slow oxidizers should not add extra fat to their diet.
 There should be enough fat and oils in their daily diet.
-An exception to this rule is that if you will not eat sardines, almond butter, blue corn chips and/or dark meat chicken.
-Also, eggs, full-fat cheese, and lamb are other fatty foods that slow oxidizers may eat.
+Foods that contain fat that are excellent for slow oxidizers are lamb, sardines, almond butter, tahini, eggs, blue corn chips, dark meat chicken and a little beef.
+Please eat these foods or your diet will be too low in fat.

 Babies.
 At the end of the article is a discussion of food for babies who cannot obtain breast milk.

-Sample Menu: Ideally, pressure-cook all food together (vegetables and protein) for about 2-3 minutes, without adding salt or spices.
+Sample Menu: Ideally, pressure-cook all food together (vegetables and protein) for about 2.5 to 3 minutes, without adding salt or spices.
 After cooking, add sea salt and perhaps a little spice, if desired, for flavoring.
-Bamboo Jade is an excellent natural sea salt.
+Hawaiian Bamboo Jade seasalt is an excellent natural sea salt.

 We no longer recommend mono meals.
 Instead, meals are a combination of foods: